andrewgdotcom/spelling/spelling-rules.md

 * It is backwards-compatible wiþ the Inglish poètic enùnsiätjon márk ("blessèd").
 * "ù" shud ónly bë üzed in stressed sillables, and shud never bë üzed in prëfix "un".
-* It is àlsó üzed to prevent interpretätjon as a dïgraf, similarly to a dïerësis:
+* It is àlso üzed to prevent interpretätjon as a dïgraf, similarly to a dïerësis:

     umlàut, póètry